MegaPeti/SE_Project_Phase1_Team10/README.md

 #### **Features**
 - User Account Management: Users can log in and manage their profiles.
+- Homepage: Selecting whether you are a simple user or admin
 - Attendance History: Users can see and export historical records of their chech-ins and check-outs from work.
 - Change Credentials: Users can issue a request to the management to change username, password or email.
 - Employee Management: Admin can add, update or delete an employee's information from the record table.